The Ford Explorer is our best midsize SUV, based on 2017 sales.

 - Kia Sorento.
 The Sorento also holds a spot on our best SUVs of 2017 list, and it can seat either five or seven passengers.
 The AWD 2016 Kia Sorento LX ‘s 2.0L turbocharged four-cylinder is good for 290 hp and an estimated3 19 city/25 hwy mpg.

 - Toyota Highlander.
-Toyota’s Highlander is a midsized SUV with three rows of seats.
-The removable center section available in one configuration of the 2017 Toyota Highlander Limited’s 2nd-row seat, which allows access to the third row, is just one of the reasons this SUV is on our list of the 20 best SUVs with three rows of seats.
+Toyota’s Highlander is a midsized SUV with three rows of seats and is on our list of the 20 best SUVs with three rows of seats.
+The removable center section available in one configuration of the 2017 Toyota Highlander Limited’s 2nd-row seat, which allows access to the third row, is a convenient feature.

 We like the Explorer for a lot of reasons.
-If we had to pick just one reason, it’s that the Explorer is a midsized SUV that seats seven and still gives you legit storage space.
+If we had to pick just one reason, it’s that the Explorer is a best midsized SUV that seats up to seven and still gives you legit storage space.

 Plus, the latest Explorers look sharp; we think the post-2015-facelift models are far and away the best-looking Explorers yet.
 They’re a solid mix of brawn and, yes, beautiful functionality.

-The Sport trim, with its available 20-inch wheels, twin-turbo engine, and blackout trim, turns the Explorer into a pretty cool family-hauler (especially with a super-bad, deep cherry-red paint job).
-It looks like designers took the best cues from the front ends of the Ford F-150 and the Range Rover.
+The 2017 Ford Explorer Sport trim, with its available 20-inch wheels, twin-turbo engine, and blackout trim, turns the Explorer into a pretty cool family-hauler (especially with a super-bad, deep cherry-red paint job).

-If you’re ready to start shopping, take a look at the used Ford Explorers we’ve got on our lots right now.
+If you’re ready to start shopping, be sure to take a look at our Best Midsize SUVs article.
+You can also look at the used Ford Explorers we’ve got on our lots right now.
 For further research, see our detailed Ford Explorer research guide.
 Or, you can check out our SUV buying guide.

 Some other not-to-be-missed SUV-shopping resources include: